No Module Named Pandas Core Methods To_dict

 • Incomplete or Corrupted Installation: If Pandas wasn't fully installed or if the installation process was somehow corrupted, critical modules might be missing.
 This can happen due to interrupted downloads, conflicts with other packages, or issues with your Python environment.

 • Incorrect Environment Activation: If you're using virtual environments (which is highly recommended for managing dependencies), you might not have activated the correct environment before running your script.
-As a result, the Python interpreter might be looking at the global packages instead of the environment-specific ones.
+Because of that, the Python interpreter might be looking at the global packages instead of the environment-specific ones.

 • Typographical Errors: While seemingly obvious, a simple typo in your import statement or in the way you're calling the function can lead to this error.
 Always double-check your code for accuracy.